neilellis/coding-with-gpt-4/article_as_presentation.marp.md

 }
 ```
 <!--
-After getting an error it asks me if has a valid bearer token.
+ It gets an error, and to solve the problem it decides to ask me if the bearer token is valid.
 -->
 ---